Maps.me or Organic Maps with Syria downloaded are useful for navigation when internet is unavailable.

 Humanitarian situation reports from the United Nations Office for the Coordination of Humanitarian Affairs offer insights into conditions and challenges in Aleppo.

 Follow major news outlets for political and security updates on Syria and Aleppo.
-Verify data from multiple sources.
+Verify information from multiple sources.

 Not recommended for planning due to high risk of misinformation and propaganda.
 Rely on official and reputable news sources.